matteo-rizzo/manually-verified-reentrancy-dataset/dataset/handcrafted/tool_rules.md

 ## Solhint
-NO reentrancy, it only warns the programmer if it is using a low level call as a potential risk.
+it only warns the programmer if it is using a low level call as a potential risk.

-## teEther
+## teEther ?
 analyzes bytecode

 symbolic execution + SMT solvers